 Best for Sustainable Outdoor

-With a fly-fishing heritage, Patagonia is an American outdoor clothing brand that has a cult-like following.
+With a fly-fishing heritage, Patagonia is an American outdoor clothing brand with a cult-like following.

 Named after one of the world’s most pristine environments, Patagonia cares about Earth.

-Patagonia is, to quote the top of their website, in business to save our home planet.
+According to their website, Patagonia is in business to save our home planet.

 Personally, I feel that Patagonia should be in the top fashion brands ranking, for sure.

-It seems that Patagonia’s business strategy has inspired other outdoor clothing brands as well, in particular the American brands.
+It seems that Patagonia’s business strategy has inspired other outdoor clothing brands, particularly American brands.

 In comparison to 2019, the top outdoor clothing brands are now dominated by US and UK brands.

-The US leads with 7 and UK follows in second place with 4.
+The US leads with 7, and the UK follows in second place with 4.

 As a takeaway, we see a growing interest in small outdoor brands that create with sustainable materials.